UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-document-reference.md

 **Usages:**

 * Use this Profile: [RS Bundle — Minimum Data Set](StructureDefinition-rs-bundle-minimum.md)
-* Examples for this Profile: [DocumentReference/rs-example-documentreference](DocumentReference-rs-example-documentreference.md) and [DocumentReference/rs-minimum-example-doc-ref](DocumentReference-rs-minimum-example-doc-ref.md)
+* Examples for this Profile: [DocumentReference/RSMinimumExampleDocRef](DocumentReference-RSMinimumExampleDocRef.md) and [DocumentReference/rs-example-documentreference](DocumentReference-rs-example-documentreference.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-document-reference)